-Families who claim medical expenses or expenses to assist a person(s) with disability will be required to submit a certification as to whether or not any expense payments have been, or will be, reimbursed by an outside source.
+Families who claim medical expenses or expenses to assist a person(s) with disability will be required to submit a certification as to whether any expense payments have been, or will be, reimbursed by an outside source.
 All expense claims will be verified by one or more of the methods listed below:

-- 1. Written verification by a doctor, hospital or clinic personnel, dentist, pharmacist, of (a) the anticipated medical costs to be incurred by the family and regular payments due on medical bills; and (b) extent to which those expenses will be reimbursed by insurance or a government agency. - 2.
-Written confirmation by the insurance company or employer of health insurance premiums to be paid by the family. - 3.
-Written confirmation from the Social Security Administration's of Medicare premiums to be paid by the family over the next 12 months.
-A computer printout will be accepted.

-4. For attendant care:

-- a.
-A reliable, knowledgeable medical professional's certification that the assistance of an attendant is necessary as a medical expense and a projection of the number of hours the care is needed for calculation purposes. - b.
-Attendant's written confirmation of hours of care provided and amount and frequency of payments received from the family or agency (or copies of canceled checks the family used to make those payments) or stubs from the agency providing the services. - 5.
-Receipts, canceled checks, or pay stubs that verify medical costs and insurance expenses likely to be incurred in the next 12 months. - 6.
-Copies of payment agreements or most recent invoice that verify payments made on outstanding medical bills that will continue over all or part of the next 12 months. - 7.
-Receipts or other record of medical expenses incurred during the past 12 months that can be used to anticipate future medical expenses.
-THA may use this
+- a) Written verification by a doctor, hospital or clinic personnel, dentist, pharmacist, of (a) the anticipated medical costs to be incurred by the family and regular payments due on medical bills; and (b) extent to which those expenses will be reimbursed by insurance or a government agency. - b) Written confirmation by the insurance company or employer of health insurance premiums to be paid by the family. - c) Written confirmation from the Social Security Administrations of Medicare premiums to be paid by the family over the next 12 months.
+A computer printout will be accepted. - d) For attendant care: - i.
+A reliable, knowledgeable medical professional's certification that the assistance of an attendant is necessary as a medical expense and a projection of the number of hours the care is needed for calculation purposes. - ii.
+Attendant's written confirmation of hours of care provided and amount and frequency of payments received from the family or agency (or copies of canceled checks the family used to make those payments) or stubs from the agency providing the services. - e) Receipts, canceled checks, or pay stubs that verify medical costs and insurance expenses likely to be incurred in the next 12 months. - f) Copies of payment agreements or most recent invoices that verify payments made on outstanding medical bills that will continue over all or part of the next 12 months. - g) Receipts or other records of medical expenses incurred during the past 12 months that can be used to anticipate future medical expenses.
+THA may use this approach for "general"

-- approach for "general medical expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not for one-time, nonrecurring expenses from the previous year. - 8.
-THA will use mileage at the same rate as approved by THA's Board of Commissioners for THA staff mileage reimbursement, or cab, bus fare, or other public transportation cost for verification of the cost of transportation directly related to medical treatment.
+- medical expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not for one-time, nonrecurring expenses from the previous year. - h) THA will use mileage at the same rate as approved by THA's Board of Commissioners for THA staff mileage reimbursement, or cab, bus fare, or other public transportation cost for verification of the cost of transportation directly related to medical treatment.